jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

         super().__init__('number_publisher')
         self.number_publisher_ = self.create_publisher(Int64, 'number', 10)
 ```
-To import the interface, we must specify the name of the package (`example_interfaces`), then the folder name for topic messages (`msg`), and finally the class for the interface (`Int64`). \
+To import the interface, we must specify the name of the package (`example_interfaces`), then the folder name for topic messages (`msg`), and finally the class for the interface (`Int64`).

-To Create the publisher, we use the `create_publisher()` method from the `Node` class.
-Inherited from this class gives us access to all ROS 2 functionalities.
+To create the publisher, we use the `create_publisher()` method from the `Node` class.
+Inheriting from this class gives us access to all ROS 2 functionalities.
 This method requires three arguments:
-* Topic interface: We'll use `Int64` from the `example_interfaces` package.
+* **Topic interface**: We'll use `Int64` from the `example_interfaces` package.
-* Topic name: As defined previously, this is `number`.
+* **Topic name**: As defined previously, this is `number`.
-* Queue size: If the messages are pulished too fast and subscribers can't keep up. messages will be buffered so that they're not lost.
-This can be important if you send large messages(images) at a high frequency, on a lossy network.
+* **Queue size**: If the messages are published too fast and subscribers can't keep up, messages will be buffered so that they're not lost.
+This is particularly important if you send large messages (images) at a high frequency over a lossy network.
 ```python
 def __init__(self):
     super().__init__('number_publisher')